Paul-Atreides/FxOS-BlackCalc/README.md

 * reciprocal function and
 * percent function

-This is accomplished by a simple memory function.
+This is extended by a simple memory function.
+It features a history line which displays the last operations.